titoine54/node-challenge/README.md

 would be to only select these columns in the `find()` statement + capitalize the result directly with a `.then()` or something
 - I decided to change the `expense/v1/expenses/:user_id` route to `expense/v1/expenses/user/:user_id` in order to make it clearer that we are getting the users expenses.
-I also added `expense/v1/expenses/:expense_id`.
+I also added `expense/v1/expenses/:expense_id`
-- Added type definitions on the controllers so that the TS gods stay happy.
+- Added type definitions on the controllers so that the TS gods stay happy